beromir/Beromir.ToggleEditor/README.md

           columns: 2
           # Allow empty value.
 Show a clear button in the selected color box.
 Does only work with the color layout
           allowEmpty: true
+          # Define the size of the icons: 'xs', 'sm', 'lg', '2x' or '3x'.
+Default: null
+          iconSize: 'lg'
           values:
             left:
               # Show a label
               label: 'Left'
               # Show an icon.
 Does not work with the color layout
               icon: 'align-left'
+              # Rotate the icon (in degrees)
+              iconRotate: -45
               # Show a description on hover
               description: 'Align left'
               # Specify the color to display in the editor.
 Does only work with the color layout